Overall, we give Wysong cat food a B- grade. It’s a solid and respectable brand in the cat food industry, but it’s not the best.

 Wysong Archetype freeze-dried raw food costs about $2 per ounce, but recognize that freeze-dried food is very light, so you’ll feed your cat fewer ounces per day.

-Overall, Is Wysong A Good Choice?
+Overall, Is Wysong a Good Choice?

 Maybe.
 You can easily find foods that offer more animal-sourced protein, fewer carbohydrates, and which have better palatability ratings than most Wysong products.
 That said, their innovative Epigen line and most Wysong canned or raw foods could be a great choice.